silverbacknet/chrome-passwordmaker/README.md

   - You can install this extension from the [Opera Extension Gallery](https://addons.opera.com/en/extensions/details/passwordmaker-pro/)

 ###Firefox
-  - You can install this extension from the
+  - You can install this extension from the [Mozilla addon repository](https://addons.mozilla.org/en-US/firefox/addon/firefox-passwordmaker-pro/)
+    It is tested on the stable release 48.0 and the nightly build 58.0

 If you have previously used the Firefox Extension, you can directly import your .rdf file.

 # Status of this project

+## 2017-10-06 The port of the Chrome extension to Firefox is maintained by [yb171](https://github.com/yb171/chrome-passwordmaker).

 ## Update 2014-07-13 by [@heavensrevenge](https://github.com/heavensrevenge)